CRUKorg/citsci-pathology-image-processor/README.md

-# CRUK Trailblazer image processor project
+# CRUK Trailblazer pathology image processor script

 ## Basic idea

 This Python script is used to process to transform tissue micro-array (TMA) images for use in Cancer Research UK's Trailblazer project.
-It does teh following:
+It does the following:

 - reads images from a source folder,
 - transforms them,